-For use of University properties by external organizations or individuals, the sponsor and the external entity must request space through the office responsible for the space.
-The University maintains a list of commonly used spaces at http://blink.ucsd.edu/go/conferencerooms.
+For use of University properties by external organizations or individuals, the sponsor and the external entity must complete a Request for Use of Facilities/Sponsorship form Exhibit IV-F. This form is available from the Business Office, 0925, and is to be coordinated with the following request space through the office responsible for the space.
+The University maintains a list of commonly used spaces at http://blink.ucsd.edu/go/conferencerooms. ÷